sillsdev/ptx2pdf/docs/dev/Milestones.md

 capable of supplying their own ```\Attributes``` list in the stylesheet, and so this should not be an issue if documented.

-Implementing ANY of this will need some additoinal parsing steps.
+Implementing ANY of this will need some additional parsing steps.

 However, in all of this, it is assumed to be incorrect to apply the (unique) id fields to such a list.